Best Travel Credit Cards in Canada for 2026

 Interest rates

 Especially if you tend to carry a balance, prioritize cards with lower interest rates.
-Many people just consider a card's purchase rate, but the cash advance and balance transfer rates can be just as important, depending on how you plan to use your credit card.
+Many people focus only on a card's purchase rate, but the cash advance and balance transfer rates can be just as important, depending on how you plan to use your credit card.

 Approval